 You are required to purchase a Notary Seal/Stamp.
 You can purchase an embosser (raised seal) or an ink stamp.
 Both are acceptable and it really does come down to personal choice.
 Notaries for Alabama recommends that you also purchase a Notary Journal.
 Please note that Alabama does not require its notaries to use a journal; however, it is a notary best practice.

-No. Effective January 1, 2012, Alabama's Notary Law was revised by SB 54.
+Effective January 1, 2012, Alabama's Notary Law was revised by SB 54.
 A copy of the new law can be found here on this website (scroll down to "Documents").
 It can also be found on the Secretary of State website.

 Notaries for Alabama put together an informative brochure, "Getting Started as a Notary Public in Alabama".
 The brochure outlines ten steps to follow in order to obtain a notary commission.
 You can request a free copy by filling out the Contact Us page below, or sending us an email.

-Without a Notary Handbook, after obtaining their commission, notaries are sometimes at a loss what to do next.
-In 2019, Notaries for Alabama created "Let's Get You Trained," a brochure that outlines the various types of notary training available to Alabama notaries You can request a free copy by filling out the Contact Us page below, or sending us an email.
+Also, in 2019, Notaries for Alabama created "Let's Get You Trained," a brochure that outlines the various types of notary training available to Alabama notaries You can request a free copy by filling out the Contact Us page below, or sending us an email.

 Effective January 1, 2012, the State of Alabama increased the Notary Fee to $5 per notarial act.